-The Bibliotherapy/Shelf Help Collection is available at UCC Library, Brookfield Health Sciences Library and CUH Library.
+The Bibliotherapy/Shelf Help Collection is available at UCC Library, Brookfield Health Services Library and CUH Library.
 You can see where the book you want is located by clicking on the book icon or title.
 Some books are available in print format and others are available in electronic format as eBooks.
 Use the tabs above to find information on the topic you want.
-If a book is available electronically you can link to it directly from this guide.
-If it is available only in print you will find details here about where to find the book in the library.
+If a book is available electronically, you can link to it directly from this guide.
+It it is available only in print, you will find details here about where to find the book in the Library.

 Copyright © 2013 Boole Library, University College Cork, College Road, Cork, Ireland.
 Tel. +353 21 4902292, Fax: +353 21 4273428.
 Email: email@example.com